-The cost usually ranges for the initial three treatments, call us today for a free consultaion The cost depends on some factors that we can discuss at that time.
+The cost usually ranges from $1,500–$3,500 for the initial three treatments, with one injection at $400 or more.
+The cost depends on some factors including:

 Many insurance plans consider PRP therapy for hair loss Woodstock to be cosmetic and do not cover any of the costs of the treatment.
 Check with your insurance provider to see if PRP therapy is covered for you.

 Can Platelet-Rich Plasma (PRP) Injections Treat Hair Loss?

 Hair loss and thinning hair are common problems across all genders.
 About 50 million men and 30 million women have lost at least some hair.
 It is especially common after reaching age 50 or as a result of stress.